YAAbdulkadir/MRPAC/README.md

 pip install .
 ```

-If you would like to use our models that were trained on MR images of the pelvis from a 0.35T scanner, you can download them from [here](https://drive.google.com/drive/folders/1jiswRsa59ADvz7HG5iFQ_KxpS1M2I_zW?usp=drive_link).
-You must create a directory called models and copy all the models into that directory.
-The details about the models can be found [here](https://github.com/YAAbdulkadir/MRPelvisAutoContouring).
-If you have your own models that you would like to use, follow the instruction below.

 `MRPAC` can also use [TotalSegmentator](https://github.com/wasserth/TotalSegmentator) to autocontour CT images.
 However, you need to install pytorch and `totalsegmentator` separately.
 If your device is GPU enabled, I highly recommend installing `PyTorch` first followed by totalsegmentator.
 If you are using windows for example:
 ```
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118